kubemod/kubemod/README.md

 ```bash
 make docker-build
 ```
-then deploy the whole shebang and start telepresence which will swap out the kubemod controller with your local host environment:
+Then deploy the kubemod operator resources and start telepresence which will swap out the kubemod controller with your local host environment:
 ```
 make deploy
 dev-env.sh